 |

 Hello again.
-It seems as though only some of my last
+It seems as though only some of my last contribution got

-contribution got through (27-8-05).
-The Ruahine was home for 5
+through (27-8-05).
+The Ruahine was home for 5 wonderful trips then

-There were rough times John
+rough times John Butler

 |